ChatrixOne/docs.chatrix.one/docs/blog.en.md

 !!! info "Information"

-    Unfortunately English version of this blog is not available at the moment.
+    Unfortunately, the English version of this blog is not available at the moment.
+However, most modern browsers, such as Firefox, Brave, Google Chrome or Microsoft Edge, offer automatic translation features.

 ### 2025